Nourishing the Mind

 Imbiza Journal for African Writing is an inclusive publishing platform for creative writing, criticism, academic writing and intellectual engagement for African thinkers, cultural workers and activists.
 It is a unique platform that combines imaginative and scholarly writing to cater for diverse audiences.

 The journal is based in South Africa, but intends to extend its reach across the African continent and the diaspora both in its content and distribution.
 Imbiza will be published biannually in both the print and electronic formats.
-The first issue of Imbiza will be out in May/June 2021.

 The Meaning of Imbiza

 The word imbiza has multiple meanings in the various Nguni languages of southern Africa.
 In isiXhosa, imbiza means a pot which is used for cooking food.
 Imbiza symbolises nourishment.
 In naming this journal Imbiza, we model it on the food that feeds individuals, families and communities.
 When we think of Imbiza Journal for African Writing, we imagine a three legged pot that has been part of the lives of generations of Africans.
 The three legged pot is also a symbol of strength and endurance, withstanding fires on which it stands in order to provide food to generations.
 In traditional societies, some of the most profound stories are told while families and communities are gathered around the fire waiting for the food to be ready for consumption.